cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

 {%summary%}
-This section describes how to use SoftLayer based cloud infrastructure in your services and applications.
+This section describes how to use a SoftLayer based cloud infrastructure in your services and applications.
 For more information about SoftLayer, please refer to: [http://www.softlayer.com/](http://www.softlayer.com/).
 {%endsummary%}